agnescameron/teaching-site/_posts/parsons/lab/2020-04-03-objects-arrays.md

 ```
 Prints: `this fruit is yellow and tastes sweet`

 That's it for now!
-Have a play with this code and see you all in class.
+Have a play with this code and see you all in class, where we'll do some assignments together!